Protect your team's private chats – Introducing backup for Microsoft Teams Private Chat. Learn more

 Anju George

 Microsoft Teams is a collaborative workspace within Microsoft 365 that serves as a central hub for workplace conversations, teamwork, video chats, and document sharing.
 Due to the widespread adoption of a work-from-home model, there has been a dramatic increase in Teams adoption, making Teams the fastest growing business app in Microsoft’s history.
-With so many businesses relying on Teams, there is an increased risk of data loss due to a wide variety of reasons.
-Since Microsoft is not responsible for backing up your data, it is the responsibility of IT administrators to make sure that your organizational Teams data is backed up regularly so that business data is always available.
+With so many businesses relying on Teams, there is an increased risk of data loss for various reasons.
+Since Microsoft is not responsible for backing up your data, IT administrators must ensure that your organizational Teams data is backed up regularly so that business data is always available.

 This article explores the different ways in which administrators can back up Microsoft Teams data.